freeradical13/freeradical13.github.io/index.md

 The [nucleolus][] within the nucleus is made of fibers and DNA and where Ribosomes and rRNA are made.

-Eukaryotic have repetitive nucleotide sequences of TTAGGG on each end of each chromosome called [telomeres][].
+In linear chromosomes such as those in Eukaryotes, the RNA Primer on the last Okazaki Fragment of the lagging strand cannot be replaced with DNA because there's no 3' end of another Okazaki Fragment to which DNA Polymerase can add nucleotides.
+Due to this, Eukaryotic have repetitive, non-protein coding nucleotide sequences of TTAGGG on each end of each chromosome called [telomeres][] which are shortened during each replication.
+[Telomerase][] may be used to extend telomeres such as for germ cells.

 #### Endoplasmic Reticulum